For more information about assessing executive function in children, please see Assessment

-Who moved my cheese? (by Johnson, 1999): This popular book teaches students to transition with less anxiety by studying the mice in the book.
+Who moved my cheese?
+(Johnson, 1999): This popular book teaches students to transition with less anxiety by studying the mice in the book.
 This popular book is available in both an elementary and teen version that students can read or listen to.
-A discussion about the story can be meaningful for all students, but especially those who are hesitant to try new activities.
+Discussing the story can be meaningful for all students, especially those who are hesitant to try new activities.

-Smart But Scattered (by Dawson & Guare,2009): This book guides how to deal with day-to-day problems experienced by children, including following instructions in the classroom, doing homework, completing chores, reducing performance anxiety, and staying calm under pressure.
+Smart But Scattered (Dawson & Guare,2009): This book guides how to deal with day-to-day problems experienced by children, including following instructions in the classroom, doing homework, completing chores, reducing performance anxiety, and staying calm under pressure.